-Georgia is the second largest contributor to the current NATO-led Resolute Support Mission to train, advise and assist the Afghan National Defence and Security Forces in Afghanistan.
+Georgia is the fourth largest contributor to the current NATO-led Resolute Support Mission to train, advise and assist the Afghan National Defence and Security Forces in Afghanistan.
 The Georgian government has also pledged financial support for the long-term sustainment of the Afghan National Defence and Security Forces.
 Georgia was the largest non-NATO troop contributor to the International Security Assistance Force (ISAF) which came to an end in December 2014.

-Georgia also supports Operation Active Endeavour, NATO's counter-terrorism maritime surveillance operation in the Mediterranean.
-It contributes to the 2015 rotation of the NATO Response Force (NRF), and has committed to continue to contribute to the NRF in subsequent years as well.
+Georgia also supported Operation Active Endeavour, NATO's counter-terrorism maritime surveillance operation in the Mediterranean, which was succeeded by Sea Guardian in October 2016.
+Georgia further contributes to the NATO Response Force (NRF).